Our Partners & Funders

-Saving Scotland’s Red Squirrels is led by the Scottish Wildlife Trust in partnership with NatureScot, Scottish Forestry, Scottish Land & Estates, Forestry & Land Scotland and RSPB Scotland.
-The project is funded by National Lottery players through The National Lottery Heritage Fund, Project Partners, Aberdeen City Council, and Loch Lomond & The Trossachs National Park
+Saving Scotland’s Red Squirrels is led by the Scottish Wildlife Trust in partnership with NatureScot, Scottish Forestry, RSPB Scotland, Scottish Land & Estates, Forestry and Land Scotland, Loch Lomond & The Trossachs National Park Authority, and Aberdeen City Council.
+The project is supported by the Scottish Government’s Nature Restoration Fund, managed by NatureScot, along with project partners.

 The partnership is also supported by an extensive network of over 500 landowners covering well over 4,000 square kilometres.
 Saving Scotland’s Red Squirrels is grateful to all the organisations, trusts and individuals who help make our work possible.